 In my search for the best boutique hotel in Singapore, I found three hotels that are in different parts of the city.
 All three locations are still very central and each hotel has their own unique characteristics which I love.

-3 best boutique hotels in Singapore
+3 best boutique hotels in Singapore for solo travellers

 There are obviously more than three boutique hotels in Singapore.
 But through my research, I found many boutique hotels with very small rooms.
 I wasn’t convinced to try them so I picked the ones I think that would be great for solo travellers, which is how I derived at my three choices.